Free Consultation

 MGMA Compensation Analysis

 Physicians, through their physician employment contract lawyer, should examine what the Medical Group Management Association (“MGMA”) compensation analysis reveals about physician compensation, including academic compensation, paid continuing medical education (“CME”), as well as such things as call coverage requirements.
-There are multiple other data points which can be examined, and used in negotiating the physician’s contract.
+There are multiple other data points which can be examined and used in negotiating the physician’s contract.

 Private practices may offer a physician what others were offered when they joined the practice several years ago.
 This, of course, is not reasonable.
 By offering objective MGMA data that was not considered by the practice at the time it developed its offer, the practice may be reasonable and willing to factor the objective data into a revised offer.